mne-tools/mne-python/doc/install/pre_install.rst

 Overview of the MNE tools suite
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-- :doc:`MNE-C <../manual/c_reference>` was the initial stage of this project, providing a set of interrelated command-line and GUI programs focused on computing cortically constrained Minimum Norm Estimates from MEG and EEG data.
-These tools were written in C by Matti Hämäläinen.
+- MNE-C was the initial stage of this project, providing a set of interrelated command-line and GUI programs focused on computing cortically constrained Minimum Norm Estimates from MEG and EEG data.
+These tools were written in C by Matti Hämäläinen, and are documented `here <MNE-C manual_>`_.

 - :doc:`MNE-Python <../python_reference>` reimplements the functionality of
   MNE-C, and extends considerably the analysis and visualization capabilities.
   MNE-Python is collaboratively developed and has more than 150 contributors.

-- The :doc:`../manual/matlab` provides a MATLAB interface to the .fif file format and other MNE data structures, and provides example MATLAB implementations of some of the core analysis functionality of MNE-C. It is distributed alongside MNE-C, and can also be downloaded from the `MNE-MATLAB
+- The :ref:`mne_matlab` provides a MATLAB interface to the .fif file format and other MNE data structures, and provides example MATLAB implementations of some of the core analysis functionality of MNE-C. It is distributed alongside MNE-C, and can also be downloaded from the `MNE-MATLAB